 Many medical practices are fighting an increasingly futile battle against declining reimbursements, increased regulation and concerns about the declining value of a medical practice and exit strategies.
-As a result, a growing number of doctors are exploring the concept of a privately-owned insurance company, known as a Captive.
+As a result, a growing number of doctors are exploring the concept of private insurance.

-Owning your own insurance company allows you to source insurance through the captive, keep some of the premiums you’d pay someone else using high deductibles, and create available surplus for a variety of purposes.
-A captive can be complex, and is fully subject to standard insurance regulations and reporting requirement.
+Participating in a private insurance arrangement allows you obtain coverage for potentially catastrophic risks, and yet keep some of the premiums you would pay someone else, and then create surplus underwriting profits for a variety of purposes.
+Private Insurance is fully subject to standard insurance regulations and reporting requirement.

-In some cases the captive is used to provide additional coverage on issues already covered by primary lines of insurance, like malpractice.
-In other cases, captives are used to provide additional supplemental coverage on issues not covered in traditional liability policies.
+In some cases Private Insurance is used to provide excess or additional coverage in areas already covered by primary lines of insurance, like malpractice.
+In other cases, Private Insurance can be used to provide supplemental coverage on risks not covered in traditional liability policies.

-A typical practice needs five or more basic types of liability insurance for things like malpractice, employee lawsuits, cyber liability, general liability, and even “key-man” coverage.
-CapAlt offers more than 50 different insurance policies tailored for doctors and captive owners.
-The list is limited only by the types of risk you can identify and legitimately insure against.
+A typical medical practice needs five or more basic types of liability insurance for things like professional liability, employee lawsuits, cyber liability, general liability, and even “key-man” coverage.
+CapAlt offers more than 30 different insurance policies tailored for doctors who want to be privately insured.

 Can I reinsure as little or as much as I want to?